Superjie13/YOLOX-Deploy-Test---multi-modal-inputs/README.md

 ## YOLOX Deploy Test - multi-modal inputs
+### This is part of the project [StereoTracking](https://github.com/Superjie13/StereoTracking) which aims to develop a lightweight and efficient stereo vision-based airborne object tracking system.

 This repo is used to test the deployment of YOLOX model on onnxruntime and opencv with multi-modal inputs (rgb, depth).
 Specifically, we provide scripts to load the YOLOX model from the onnx file and run inference on images.